Advertisement

 SHELL

 The shell of the egg is composed of calcium carbonate.
 It prevents bacteria and other microbes from entering, which is why you should not use cracked eggs.
-Shell color in Brown Eggschickens and other animals will vary by species.
+Shell color in chickens and other animals will vary by species.
 In chickens, it can range from bright white to brown; shell color is purely aesthetic and has no impact on the flavor, nutrition, or quality of the egg.
 The reason most of our eggs are white is because the breeds that are the highest producers (i.e., lay the most eggs) lay white eggs.
 As you can see in the photo at the top of the page, rare heritage breeds of chicken can lay eggs in the most exquisite colors—coral, robin’s egg blue, olive green and lavender.
 You’d swear they were dyed, but they aren’t.
-If they taste better, it’s because free range chickens that are allowed to scratch and peck for grubs and other insects, supplemented with the finest organic feed, taste a lot better than factory-produced chickens that get no muscle-building exercise and eat cheap feed.

 TURKEY EGGS

 Turkeys lay large eggs with a brown shell and a delicate flavor.
 The reason turkey eggs aren’t generally found for sale is economics: the average turkey produces only 100 to 120 eggs per year, compared to the average egg-laying chicken’s 300 eggs per year.
 In addition, chickens begin to lay at 19 to 20 weeks of age, but turkeys don’t begin until 32 weeks.
 Given how much more room is needed to house a turkey (16 to 17 pounds average weight compared to 3.5 pounds for a chicken) and how much more feed is required, it takes more time and more money to produce one-third the eggs.
+Here’s more about it.

 The odd egg out on this list, this reptile’s egg has a mild, rich flavor.
 Its soft shell is buff or speckled.
 Turtles lay their eggs in the sand on the beach, and birds and other predators are on the hunt for these delicious eggs.